jassmin-herr09/google-books-api-cli/README.md

 ## Commands
  $ book version or $ book -v for the version
  $ book help or $ book -h for help
+ $ book search for searching the Google Books API